JessicaG/jessicag.github.io/_posts/2014-10-03-Using-Paperclip-AWS-and-Fog.md

 Note the difference here with fog and specifying 'aws_access_key_id' and 'aws_secret_access_key'

 Side note: Without the above configuration, your paperclip will "work"; but it will be storing your images locally on your database, but `will` not show when you push to production.
 My recommentdation?
-Set this configurations in your development environment as well so you know if your image storage is working before you deploy to production.
+Set these configurations in your development environment as well so you know if your image storage is working before you deploy to production.

 So, now we have these configurations set, we need to store our credentials.
 This process is a few steps, so let's take it one at a time.